-The hedging strategy shall be varying from taking forward foreign exchange cover to complex derivative structure.
-Therefore, ALCO shall be updated on risk propositions of such hedging strategies before entering of such deals.
-Treasury Department shall be monitoring the hedge effectiveness of such strategies for ALCO.
+The hedging strategy could vary, from taking forward foreign exchange cover to complex derivative structure.
+Therefore, ALCO shall be updated on risk propositions of such hedging strategies before entering into such deals.
+Treasury Department shall monitor the hedge effectiveness of such strategies for ALCO.

-Top Treasury risks
+• Top Treasury risks